A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Model

-Sensor placement often deviates from nominal locations due to obstacles like water bodies or deployment errors, especially in randomly deployed networks where precise positioning is impractical.
-We address this by formulating an approach to compute the maximum allowable uncertainty radius around each nominal position that ensures robust feasibility.
-An iterative algorithm is then used to determine this radius and orient each sensor optimally to maximize coverage under positional uncertainty.
-Our model primarily consists of a directional sensor network, where each sensor has specific coverage areas defined by its orientation and effective range.
+Sensor locations may deviate from their nominal points.
+For each sensor, we compute the maximum uncertainty radius that preserves feasibility and orient the sensor accordingly.
+Only the portion inside its Voronoi cell is considered to reduce coordination complexity and avoid redundant overlaps.
+Although sensor locations are uncertain within an RRF neighborhood, Voronoi cells constructed from nominal positions provide a stable responsibility region for each sensor.
+This ensures localized optimization and avoids global conflicts while still accounting for deviations.
+Our model primarily consists of a DSN, where each sensor has specific coverage areas defined by its orientation and effective range.
 For a particular sensor `$s$', the effective coverage area is given by where $\theta_s$ is the angle of coverage in radians and $r_s$ is the effective coverage range.
-However, we will need the intersection of this coverage area with the Voronoi region of `$s$'.
+We consider the intersection of this coverage area with the Voronoi region of `$s$'.

-Figure~\ref{fig:best_worst_in_cell} illustrates the best- and worst-case sensor placement scenarios when facing a vertex `$v$'.
+Figure~\ref{fig:best_worst_in_cell}a illustrates the potential best and worst-case sensor placement scenarios when facing a vertex `$v$'.
 The uncertainty in sensor positioning is represented by a circular region centered at its nominal location `$b$', within which the sensor may be positioned.
 This variability affects the effective coverage area.
-To ensure robust performance under the worst-case uncertainty, we assume the most disadvantageous sensor placement while determining its optimal orientation.
-The shaded region denotes the nominal area it covers; the bounded dotted and dashed regions denote the area it covers under the best and worst-case, respectively.
+Each sensor may lie anywhere in its uncertainty disc; the approximated worst-case position is the one minimizing cell-wise coverage, and the orientation is chosen toward the corresponding critical Voronoi vertex.
+To ensure robust performance, we assume the most disadvantageous sensor placement while determining its optimal orientation.
+The shaded region denotes the nominal area it covers; the bounded dotted and dashed regions denote the area it covers under the potential best and worst-case scenarios, respectively.
 Thus, the sensor is considered to be at location `$c$', where its coverage within its Voronoi cell is minimized.
-If the optimal orientation aligns towards vertex `$v$', the guaranteed coverage will be at least that achieved when the sensor is positioned at `$c$', while in the best-case scenario, it could be maximized if the sensor is located at `$a$'.
+If the optimal orientation aligns towards vertex `$v$', the conservative guaranteed coverage will be at least that achieved when the sensor is positioned at `$c$', while in the potential best-case scenario, it could be maximized if the sensor is located at `$a$'.
+Finally, the coverage is obtained by averaging over all vertex-wise potential worst-case placements across the Voronoi cell, providing a robust estimate for each sensor.